techquest/isw-payment-sdk-ios/README.md

     if responseCode == PaymentSDK.SAFE_TOKEN_RESPONSE_CODE {
       // To handle Safetoken OTP see below: Authorize Card Purchase With OTP } else {
-      // To handle OTP see below: Authorize Wallet Purchase With OTP }
+      // To handle Cardinal authorization see below: Authorize Card With OTP }
 })
 ```